Cameroon's Biya easily wins 7th term; low Anglophone turnout

 The low turnout means a weaker mandate for the 85-year-old Biya, who has led since 1982.
 The government did away with presidential term limits several years ago, part of a trend in Central Africa that has dismayed many.

-The fractured opposition brought well over a dozen legal challenges to the vote but all were rejected by the council, a collection of high-ranking magistrates and members of Biya's administration.
+The fractured opposition brought well over a dozen legal challenges but all were rejected by the council, a collection of high-ranking magistrates and members of Biya's administration.
 The election occurred largely without Western election monitors who have watched recent votes in Kenya and Zimbabwe.

 Opposition candidate Joshua Osih, who has compared the inability of English-speaking voters to reach the polls to South Africa's former system of apartheid, accused Biya of using the machinery of the state to ensure another term.

-Osih called the heavy troop deployment on Monday undemocratic and "intended to punish the majority of Cameroonians who are disgruntled with Biya's long stay in power and want him out."
+Osih said Monday's heavy troop deployment was "intended to punish the majority of Cameroonians who are disgruntled with Biya's long stay in power and want him out."

-Troops were seen at the residences of opposition candidates Kanto and Cabral Libii, who had asked Cameroonians to defend their rights if they feel cheated in the election.
+Troops were seen at the homes of opposition candidates Kanto and Cabral Libii, who had asked Cameroonians to defend their rights if they feel cheated.

 The minister of territorial administration, Paul Atanga Nji, said the troops were not meant to intimidate people but rather protect them from "politicians who are pushing naive youth to the streets."